jokieleung/Maria/detector_model/README.md

 ## References

-More details please refer to the original [README](py-bottom-up-attention_README.md)
+The code for retrieval model is implemented as a fork of "[py-bottom-up-attention](https://github.com/airsplay/py-bottom-up-attention)".
+More details please refer to their repo, many thanks for their work.